bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

 function configureTurbo() {
     // This example needs to run whenever the user is in a reviews session or lessons quiz.
 So this
-    // example will use ones conviently provided by this library const options = {
+    // example will use RegEx objects conviently provided by this library. const options = {
         urls: [
             wkof.turbo.common.locations.reviews,